Thurso: Education

 The main campus of North Highland College, formerly Thurso College, is one of several partner colleges which constitute the University of the Highlands & Islands.
 It offers several certificate, diploma and degree courses from subjects as diverse as Nuclear Decommissioning, Hairdressing, Gamekeeping and Golf Management.
 Adjacent to the UHI is Thurso High School, the most northerly secondary school on the British mainland, established in 1958.
 The town also has three primary schools, Pennyland, Miller Academy Primary and Mount Pleasant.
 Mount Pleasant Primary School has a Scottish Gaelic medium unit, part of a revival of the language in Caithness.
 According to the 2011 census, 110 residents of the town age three and over (1.43%) speak Gaelic while 181 overall (2.35%) have some facility with the language.
 A Gaelic language nursery school, Cròileagan Inbhir Theòrsa, was created in the town in 1996.

-Caithness Horizons is a small museum that opened in 2008.
-The museum now houses panels from the control room at the Dounreay Materials Testing Reactor (DMTR), which in 1958 had become Scotland's first operation nuclear reactor.
+North Coast Visitor Centre is a small museum that opened in 2021, following the closure of Caithness Horizons in 2019.
+The museum continues to host panels from the control room at the Dounreay Materials Testing Reactor (DMTR), which in 1958 had become Scotland's first operation nuclear reactor.